Periodontal Therapy – Waverly, IA

 Fighting Gum Disease, Saving Smiles

 Periodontal (gum) disease is the most common condition affecting American adults, with almost half the population exhibiting some level of the disease.
 Left untreated, periodontitis can wreak havoc on your oral and overall health.
-Dr. Jonathan Smiley and his team provide much-needed periodontal disease treatment for Waverly and surrounding areas.
+Dr. Jonathan Smiley and his team provide much-needed periodontal therapy for Waverly, IA and surrounding areas.
 What is gum disease?
 How is it treated?
 Keep reading to learn the answers to these and other questions from your dentist in Waverly here at Smiley Family Dentistry.

 Why Choose Smiley Family Dentistry for Periodontal Therapy?